 ADA staking allows you to earn rewards on your ADA by locking them for a certain period of time.
 The wallets we are reviewing today all have staking options — this is one aspect where they are all identical.

 If you store your ADA on Phemex, you automatically have a wallet that keeps it secure.
-If you want to withdraw your ADA and store it on a dedicated hardware wallet or one of these wallets, you can do that with a few clicks.
+If you want to buy Cardano (ADA) and then withdraw and store it on a dedicated hardware wallet or one of these wallets, you can do that with a few clicks.